 - Paranoia is a common companion.
 “They” are about to arrest us, shut us down, take our money, send us to prison.

 - Family structure erodes in favor of inner group leadership.
 If the leader is not called “Father,” he may be given some other unique title of power or affection.
+In Love Has Won, the leader was called Mother God or just Mom.
 Male leaders are idolized or sexualized by women.
 Female members, whether adults or not, might openly or secretly serve as the “harem” for the leader and a few favored men.
 Warren Jeffs of the FLDS is a case study in this realm.

 - Members are implicitly ranked according to their approval by the leader(s).
 Members intuitively sense where they stand on this pyramid.
 Personal photo ops with the leader are highly valued.